martinflori/focus-cursor/README.md

 # Focus Cursor

-A simple plugin for Obsidian that disables the native blinking cursor and shows a clean, single, customizable cursor.
+Removes blinking from the editor cursor to help you focus while writing.
+Includes a customizable stable cursor.

 ## Features

-- Removes native cursor blink.
+- Removes the native cursor blink effect.
 - Adds a single custom cursor.
-- Fully customizable via `styles.css`.
+- Cursor style is fully customizable via `styles.css` (color, height, position, etc.).
+- Lightweight and unobtrusive — works well with most themes.

+## Why?

+The native cursor in Obsidian (via CodeMirror) blinks by default and can sometimes feel distracting.
+**Focus Cursor** replaces the blinking effect with a stable, visible cursor that you can customize to your liking.

 ## Installation

-1. Download this repository and copy it into your `.obsidian/plugins/` folder.
+1. Download or clone this repository.
-2. Enable the plugin in Obsidian Community Plugins.
+2. Copy the entire `focus-cursor` folder into your Obsidian vault under `.obsidian/plugins/`.
+3. In Obsidian, go to **Settings → Community plugins → Enable Focus Cursor**.
-3. Customize `styles.css` if you want.
+4. Customize `styles.css` if you want to adjust the appearance of the cursor.

+## Customization

+You can edit `styles.css` to change:

+- **Width** of the cursor
+- **Height** relative to the text line
+- **Color** (default is `currentColor` to match the text color)
+- **Vertical position** using `transform: translateY(...)`

 ## Compatibility

-- Works with Live Preview and Source Mode.
+	•	Works with Live Preview and Source Mode.
-- Compatible with most themes.
+	•	Compatible with most themes (Minimal, Obsidian default themes, etc.).
+	•	No external dependencies.

+## Limitations
+	•	This is a simple Focus Cursor plugin — it does not fully replace the CodeMirror cursor engine.
+	•	In rare cases, some advanced themes that heavily style .cm-content may require slight CSS adjustments.